 In more normal times, illustrated talks and guided geological field-trips are both available.
 North and Central Wales feature some absolute classic features of UK geology and mineralogy, with new things being discovered most years.

 Groups I have guided over recent years have included the Open University, Lifelong Learning students, the infectiously-enthusiastic Mid Wales Geology Club and final year undergraduates collaborating in my research.
 I can always put together an itinerary based on the specific interests of the party - email me for details and prices.
 The trips involve the shared use of private cars with some short walks, the aim being to minimise travel time and maximise geological time, so to speak!

 Click here for an example of an itinerary in the forest of Coed y Brenin (porphyry-copper mineralisation) in central Gwynedd.
-There is a lot more to this afforested area than I realised on first acquaintance: recent finds have included extraordinarily well-preserved intrusive rocks (typically, they are too altered to give the geologist much information in the field) and the southernmost Palaeogene dyke so far known from Wales.
+There is a lot more to this afforested area than I realised on first acquaintance: recent finds have included extraordinarily well-preserved intrusive rocks (typically, the rocks are too altered to give the geologist much information in the field, but not in this case) and, in the same district, the southernmost Palaeogene dyke so far known from Wales.